tasneemkoushar/talawa-docs/docs/talawa-api-docs/resolvers/Mutation/createEventVolunteerGroup/variables/createEventVolunteerGroup.md

 The input arguments for the mutation, including:
   - `data`: An object containing:
    - `eventId`: The ID of the event to associate the volunteer group with.
    - `name`: The name of the volunteer group.
+   - `description`: A description of the volunteer group.
+   - `leaderId`: The ID of the user who will lead the volunteer group.
+   - `volunteerIds`: An array of user IDs for the volunteers in the group.
    - `volunteersRequired`: The number of volunteers required for the group.

 ## Param